gauravcodepro/gauravcodepro/work.md

 #### Association:
 - I have no association with any person at the personal, family level, so kindly dont approach or benefit anyone on my behalf.
-- I have no family, no father, mother, brother, sister or anyone, so available for immediate relocation.
+- I have no family member, no father, mother, brother, sister or anyone, so available for immediate relocation.
 - I dont associate myself to any number/colour.
 If you have thought of or have been told then you are highly mistaken.
 - I dont like or believe someone that i havent met or seen.
 You cant self-imagine.
 - I dont take part in interactions that are simply discussing other people.